 Our core values include a strong commitment to community service and respect for others.

 College Acceptance Rate

 Varsity Baseball, Girls Varsity Lacrosse, Boys Varsity Lacrosse, Girls Varsity Tennis, and Boys Varsity Tennis

 The Junior Achievement Fellows Team was selected to represent South Florida at the Junior Achievement National Student Leadership Summit in Washington, D.C.

 Middle School students study and grow plants using aquaponics, a food production system that relies on a symbiotic relationship between plants and fish.

 Robotics Team Recognized as High School Division World Champions and World Champion Finalists

 South Florida Cappies Nominations

-Regional Scholastic Art Awards
+Regional Scholastic Art and Writing Awards